miniryan/SimpleCalc/README.md

 #### Windows
 > To install simple calc for windows download the
 > installer or the exe file above and and install it to > the desired location.
+> You can also just compile the python yourself by downloading it above
 #### Linux
 > Support for Linux coming really soon!
+> You can also just compile the python yourself by downloading it above
 #### Mac
 > Support for Mac coming really soon!
+> You can also just compile the python yourself by downloading it above
 ## Thank you for viewing my project!